-Dilatancy characteristics of sand under cyclic loading including cyclic mobility behavior and behavior at large strains after liquefaction is investigated.
+Volume change characteristics of sand under cyclic loading and at large strains after liquefaction is investigated.
 Series of torsional shear test data and torsional simple shear test data, including both monotonic and cyclic loading, have been processed.
 First, stress-dilatancy relationship is developed using drained test results based on normalized shear work.
 Volumetric strain characteristics in wide range of confining pressure including low confining pressure levels are then investigated using undrained test data and stress-dilatancy model established using drained test data.
-It is shown that volumetric strain characteristics are similar to the one after liquefaction, except that the range of low stiffness region is smaller than that.
-This indicates that conventional constitutive model may not be able to simulate the behavior of sand at low confining pressure.
-It is also recognized that material properties deteriorate gradually with the application of cyclic load.
+It is shown that volumetric strain characteristics are similar to the one after liquefaction, except that the range of low stiffness region is smaller.
+This indicates the possible shortcomings of conventional constitutive model in simulating the behavior of sand at low confining pressure.

-1 Introduction
+1. Introduction

-Dilatancy characteristics play an important role in the liquefaction behavior of sand.
+Volumetric strain characteristics play an important role in the liquefaction behavior of sand.
 Many researches have been conducted to develop stress-strain models (Dafalias, 1994; Towhata, 1989).
 Yoshida (1991) pointed out that many constitutive models based on the plasticity theory have its own difficulties in expressing the behavior of sand during and after the liquefaction.
-One is that, in the model, hysteritic behavior becomes stable fairly quickly after phase transformation whereas in the laboratory test, shear strain increases with loading.
-The other is that volume change due to dissipation of excess pore water pressure derived from models is nearly constant and much smaller than that of test in which volume change depends on the loading applied after liquefaction (Nagase and Ishihara, (1988)).
+One is that, in the model, hysteretic behavior becomes stable fairly quickly after phase transformation whereas in the laboratory test, shear strain increases with loading.
+The other is that volume change due to dissipation of excess pore water pressure derived from models is hardly affected by loading cycles & much smaller than that of test in which volume change depends on the loading applied after liquefaction (Nagase et al., 1988).